Afghanistan: What's at Stake?

 In 2001, Mrs. Bush delivered the President's Radio Address — the first for a first lady—and directed attention to the Taliban’s oppression of women.

-Read the interview and hear the address
+Read the Interview and Hear the Stories

 "With grit forged over decades of conflict, these businesswomen are vital to building a strong and lasting foundation for their country."

-Read the op-ed in USA TODAY
+Read the Op-Ed in USA Today

 Some people are frustrated about the U.S.’s involvement in a prolonged and costly conflict, and that sentiment is understandable.
 However, it would be a grave mistake to withdraw the remaining coalition without a clear roadmap for peace that protects nearly two decades of hard-won gains.
 For Afghanistan to be a peaceful nation, more must be done to improve security and promote social, political, and economic development.